HopzAlot/Synthron/README.md

 ---

+## ⚠️ LLaMA 3.2 Usage

+Synthron uses **LLaMA 3.2 locally** for AI prompt parsing.
+To fully use the project, you'll need to **download and run the LLaMA 3.2 model** locally.
+Refer to the `llama.py` script for how it's integrated, and ensure your machine meets the requirements for running LLaMA models.

+---

 ## 🔗 How It Works

 1. **User Input**: "I want a gaming PC under $1000 in Usa and i prefer an AMD build."